 Medical devices have helped to revolutionize modern medicine.
 Some devices are simply improvements on old tools, while others are new innovations that change the face of health care.
 While medical devices can help to improve medicine, they can also pose a serious risk to patient health.
 Companies more interested in profit than safety rush devices through testing procedures.
 The result is a market flooded with defective and dangerous medical devices.
 Dangers are only known after hundreds or thousands of patients suffer an injury or die because of the defective device.

 Have you been injured because of a defective medical device?
 You have the right to hold the company that designed or sold that product responsible for the harm you’ve suffered.
-At Citywide Law Group, our attorneys can help you recover the money you need and deserve.
+At Citywide Law Group, our personal injury lawyers can help you recover the money you need and deserve.
 Call today to schedule a free consultation with our Los Angeles defective medical device attorneys.
 We’ll review your case and answer any questions you have.

 How Defective Medical Devices Get to You in Los Angeles